 Research Page

 This page provides key findings from recent research on Long COVID, aiming to share valuable insights into this complex condition.
 Disclaimer: The author of this page is not a doctor or medical professional.
-All information presented here is based on research and articles from the references listed below.
-While every effort has been made to ensure accuracy and relevance, no guarantee can be made regarding the completeness or correctness of the information.
+All information presented here is drawn from published research and the references listed below.
+While every effort has been made to ensure accuracy and relevance, Long COVID research is rapidly evolving, and no guarantee can be made regarding the completeness or correctness of the information.
 The content on this page is intended for informational purposes only and does not constitute medical advice.
-Anyone seeking medical care or advice should consult a qualified healthcare provider for professional guidance.
-The goal is to inform and provide a resource for those interested in learning more about Long COVID.
-Any additional research articles or insights are always welcome for review.
+Readers remain responsible for their own health decisions and should always consult a qualified healthcare provider for personal medical care and guidance.
+The goal of this page is to inform and provide a resource for those interested in learning more about Long COVID.
+Additional research articles or insights are always welcome for review.
 You can skip to the relevant research articles at the bottom of the page.

 Long COVID: Understanding Your Recovery Journey